LemurDaniel/ESP32__MiniWebServer-Framework/README.md

 ### **Accessing the Web Interface**

 1. Connect your ESP32 to power
-2. Wait for WiFi connection
-3. Find the ESP32's IP address in serial monitor
+2. Check the serial monitor — either the IP address is printed (WiFi connected) or the device started in AP mode (`192.168.4.1`)
-4. Open your browser and navigate to `http://ESP32_IP_ADDRESS`
+3. Open your browser and navigate to the IP address

 ### **Example API Endpoints**